ably77/DCOS-Kafka-Performance/AdvancedTuning.md

 ```

 ### Conclusions
 Increasing the topic partitions to both 20 and 30 resulted in a latency decrease back to an acceptable range.
 While both tests resulted in a similar avg latency, the 20 partition resulted in a higher max throughput but higher max latency, while the 30 partition test resulted in lower throughput but also lower avg max latency.
+From here on out we will choose to use the 30 partition topic, as the throughput performance loss was not super significant compared to the max avg latency decrease.

-### Kafka Cluster Parameters
+### Scale your Kafka Cluster to 9 Brokers using CLI or GUI:
 - 9x Brokers
 - 3 CPU
 - 12GB MEM